 Property Damage:

-• A security deposit is often required to cover any potential damage.
-Details on how and when this deposit is refundable should be clearly laid out.
+- A security deposit is often required to cover any potential damage.
+Details on how and when this deposit is refundable should be laid out.

 Real-life Example: Suppose a family rents a villa but must cancel their trip.
-A well-reviewed contract would help them recover part of their costs if they cancel within the agreed timeframe.
-Conversely, another traveler might overlook the small print about additional fees and end up paying more upon arrival because of unexpected utility costs detailed in the agreement.
+A well-reviewed contract will help them recover part of their costs if they cancel within the agreed timeframe.
+Conversely, another traveler might overlook the small print about additional fees and pay more upon arrival because of unexpected utility costs detailed in the agreement.

 Finalize Your Booking